paper-engineer/laser-gallery/docs/_pages/instructions.md

 notes: double click a layer for cut settings to add tabs. this is also where you adjust your kerf offset.

+both file and settings have to be correct to material. settings is obvious, but also, you can't cut a file designed for 3mm ply in 6mm and expect all the tabs to connect properly.

-if your plywood is slightly bent (these things happen), make sure it's placed like a rainbow with the centre high. putting it as a U shape allows edges to catch. focus at the top of the bend, otherwise the laser might move the wood and then your cut will be sad. there is most likely enough leeway to let it cut through even at the bottom.
+if your plywood is slightly bent (these things happen), make sure it's placed like a rainbow with the centre high. putting it as a U shape allows edges to catch. focus at the top of the bend, otherwise the laser might move the wood and then your cut will be sad. there is most likely enough leeway to let it cut through even at the bottom. too much bend and you will have a problem with your thing fitting together, the engraving won't be perfectly aligned, etc. but it'll probably be fine.

 I have one jig for the top left corner. gotta make more for the other corners. that's how you get alignment right now.